Wikipedia as a credible source for your research paper?

 🤔 In what way are Wikipedia pages helpful?

-Wikipedia entries are generally in the forefront of any web research and can be great sources to get preliminary information on a topic and find reliable sources through their notes, references, external links and further reading sections.
+Wikipedia entries are generally at the forefront of any web research.
+They can be great sources for preliminary information on a topic and find reliable sources through their notes, references, external links, and further reading sections.